designerbrett/trestles-hugo/site/content/post/12-more-baseball-players-suspended-for-ped-use-why-chiropractic-is-a-legal-alternative.md

   12 More Baseball Players Suspended for PED Use.
 Why Chiropractic is a Legal alternative.
 date: 2013-08-05T17:02:00.000Z
-tags: >-
-  List [ "MLB" "Performance Enhancing Drugs" "PED" "San Clemente Chiropractic" "chiropractor san clemente" ]
+tags: ["MLB" "Performance Enhancing Drugs" "PED" "San Clemente Chiropractic" "chiropractor san clemente"]
 description: >-
   Just today it was announced that more suspensions were given by Major League Baseball for use of Performance Enhancing Drugs.
 Most of these players have